 Sexually transmitted infections are infections that pass from one person to another through sexual contact.
 The contact can include vaginal, anal, or oral contact as well as other, intimate physical contact such as skin-to-skin contact.
 There are over 20 types of STIs that a person can contract, but some of the most common include gonorrhea, syphilis, chlamydia, herpes, and human immunodeficiency virus (HIV).
 Bacterial vaginosis (BV) is not usually labeled as an STI, but we are including it in the conversation as sexual activity can often be the cause of BV.

 There is also a misconception that if you were assigned female at birth and primarily have sex with other AFAB bodies, you aren’t at risk for getting sexually transmitted infections.
 STIs don’t care what body parts you have, what your gender identity is, or whether you identify as straight, bisexual, or gay.
 And while different types of unprotected sex (sex without barriers or condom use) may result in a higher likelihood of contracting STIs, they can affect anyone and are easily passed from all types of sex.
-Whether your sexual practices include oral sex, anal sex, or front hole sex using any body parts and/or sex toys, it’s important to learn about how to protect against STIs.
+Whether your sexual practices include oral sex, anal sex, or front hole/vaginal sex using any body parts and/or sex toys, it’s important to learn about how to protect against STIs.

 Getting an STI can be upsetting, but it’s important to educate yourself, practice self-compassion, and reduce the stigma and shame that can often be attached to contracting sexually transmitted infections.
-For transgender people and non-binary people, in particular, feelings of gender dysphoria can be triggered by getting an STI, especially if it focused our attention on parts of our bodies that we might have complicated feelings around.
+For transgender people and nonbinary people, in particular, feelings of gender dysphoria can be triggered by getting an STI, especially if it focuses our attention on parts of our bodies that we might have complicated feelings around.
 Staying on top of and empowered in your sexual health and getting tested regularly is the best way to protect against STIs.

 What is the difference between an STI and an STD?